go-sql-driver/sql-benchmark/README.md

 * CPU frequency governor set to 'performance'

 ### Notes
 * We did a complete rewrite of the benchmark suite for this round.
-The results are note comparable to previous rounds.
+The results are not comparable to previous rounds.
 * The results should now be much more accurate and vary less.
 * The benchmark suite now includes concurrent tests.
 These are probably the most interesting tests.
 * The memory footprint (per query) is now also measured.